jgagneastro/banyan_sigma/README.md

 ## REQUIREMENTS:
 (1) This code requires Python 3 to run properly.

+We highly recommend using a Python virtual environment to use this package, as several Python packages such as numpy have issued non-retrocompatible updates since the publication of this package.
+This can be done with the following steps once you are in the banyan_sigma directory (or anywhere else you prefer).

+       python -m venv banyan_sigma_env

+This will initiate a virtual environment where your Python packages specific to banyan_sigma will live, without disrupting your other installations.

+Once this is done, you need to activate this virtual environment with the follwing terminal command:

+       source banyan_sigma_env/bin/activate

+After activating this environment for the first time, you can install the correct versions of each Python package with the follwing command:

+       pip install -r requirements.txt

+Make sure you launch this command while you are in the banyan_sigma directory to ensure pip can find the file requirements.txt.

+Once the packages are installed, you can start using banyan_sigma.
+Every time where you want to use it in the future, you can navigate back to the banyan_sigma directory and activate the environment again.

-(2) A fits file containing the parameters of the multivariate Gaussian models of each Bayesian hypothesis must be included at /data/banyan_sigma_parameters.fits in the directory where BANYAN_SIGMA() is compiled.
+(2) A fits file containing the parameters of the multivariate Gaussian models of each Bayesian hypothesis must be included at /data/banyan_sigma_parameters.fits in the directory where banyan_sigma_ is compiled.
 The file provided with this release corresponds to the set of 27 young associations described in Gagné et al. (2018).
 The fits file can be written with the IDL MWRFITS.PRO function from an IDL array of structures of N elements, where N is the total number of multivariate Gaussians used in the models of all Bayesian hypotheses.
 Each element of this structure contains the following information:

        NAME: The name of the model (scalar string).
        CENTER_VEC: Central XYZUVW position of the model (6D vector, in units of pc and km/s).
        COVARIANCE_MATRIX: Covariance matrix in XYZUVW associated with the model (6x6 matrix, in mixed units of pc and km/s).
        PRECISION_MATRIX: (Optional) Matrix inverse of COVARIANCE_MATRIX, to avoid re-calculating it many times (6x6 matrix).
        LN_NOBJ: (Optional) Natural logarithm of the number of objects used to build the synthetic model (scalar).
-This is not used in banyan_sigma().
+This is not used in banyan_sigma.
        COVARIANCE_DETERM: (Optional) Determinant of the covariance matrix, to avoid re-calculating it many times (scalar).
        PRECISION_DETERM: (Optional) Determinant of the precision matrix, to avoid re-calculating it many times (scalar).
        LN_ALPHA_K: (Optional) Natural logarithm of the alpha_k inflation factors that ensured a fixed rate of true positives at a given Bayesian probability treshold.
 See Gagné et al. (2018) for more detail (scalar or 4-elements vector).
 This is not used in BANYAN_SIGMA.
        LN_PRIOR: Natural logarithm of the Bayesian prior (scalar of 4-elements vector).
 When this is a 4-elements vector, the cases with only proper motion, proper motion + radial velocity, proper motion + distance or proper motion + radial velocity + distance will be used with the corresponding element of the LN_PRIOR vector.
        LN_PRIOR_OBSERVABLES: Scalar string or 4-elements vector describing the observing modes used for each element of ln_prior.
-This is not used in banyan_sigma().
+This is not used in banyan_sigma.
        COEFFICIENT: Coefficient (or weight) for multivariate Gaussian mixture models.
 This will only be used if more than one element of the parameters array have the same model name (see below).

 In Python, this fits file is read with the Astropy.Tables routine because it requires multi-dimensional columns.
 When more than one elements have the same model name, BANYAN_SIGMA will use the COEFFICIENTs to merge its Bayesian probability, therefore representing the hypothesis with a multivariate Gaussian model mixture.
 This is how the Galactic field is represented in Gagné et al. (2018).